ruFFaa/AgentVault/docs/architecture.md

 1.  **`agentvault_library` (Core Client Library):** The foundation for client-side interactions.
 Contains the `AgentVaultClient` (handles A2A protocol logic), `KeyManager` (secure credential storage), Pydantic models (AgentCard, A2A messages), and utility functions (card parsing, MCP handling).
 Used by the CLI and any custom application wanting to interact with agents.
 2.  **`agentvault_cli` (Command Line Interface):** The primary tool for end-users and developers to interact with the system from the terminal.
 Uses the `agentvault_library` to perform actions like configuring keys, discovering agents via the registry, and running tasks on agents.
 3.  **`agentvault_registry` (Registry API & UI):** A central FastAPI web service acting as the discovery hub.
 It stores Agent Card metadata submitted by developers in a PostgreSQL database.
-It provides a public REST API for searching/retrieving cards and an authenticated API for developers to manage their listings.
-It also serves a basic web UI for discovery and developer management.
+It provides a public REST API (`/api/v1`) for searching/retrieving cards and an authenticated API for developers to manage their listings.
+It also serves a basic **Web UI** for public discovery (`/ui`) and developer management (`/ui/developer`).
 4.  **`agentvault_server_sdk` (Server SDK):** A toolkit for developers *building* A2A-compliant agents.
 Provides base classes (`BaseA2AAgent`), FastAPI integration helpers (`create_a2a_router`, `@a2a_method`), task state management abstractions, and packaging utilities (`agentvault-sdk package`) to simplify agent development and deployment.
 5.  **`agentvault_testing_utils` (Testing Utilities):** A shared internal package containing mocks, pytest fixtures, factories, and assertion helpers used across the test suites of the other components to ensure consistency and reduce boilerplate.
 Not intended for direct use by end-users.